kc-howe/Betti-Numbers/README.md

 ### Reduced Betti Numbers
 Reduced Betti numbers give a somewhat more intuitive and pleasing result when interpreting Betti numbers as p-dimensional holes.
 In brief, they are equivalent to the standard Betti numbers except in the case of p=0, where the reduced 0th Betti number is given by the 0th Betti number minus one.
 This guarantees that the 0th reduced Betti number counts gaps between disconnected vertices (i.e. 0-dimensional holes).
 Techinically, the procedure of reducing boundary matrices of a triangulating complex produces the reduced Betti numbers of a space.
 The `SimplicialComplex` class here stores the standard Betti numbers after their computation, however both forms are retrievable through their respective class methods.

-### Limitations
-Unfortunately, this approach to representing topological spaces and computing their Betti numbers is untenable for large complexes, as the boundary matrices of a complex are generally sparse and quite large.
-A sparse-matrix implementation would yield greater efficiency for larger complexes.

 ## Example
 To find the Betti numbers of the 3-dimensional ball, we can triangulate it with a single tetrahedron and find each p-th boundary matrix describing this tetrahedron.